alessio94/easyjet-leptons-met/README.md

 ```
 Note the `--recursive` argument, which is needed to get the submodules in the package.

-### Installation as developper
+### Installation as developer

-In case you want to make some developments to the sofwtare itself, we recomand you to:
+In case you want to make some developments to the software itself, we recommend you to:
 1. Fork the branch using [this link](https://gitlab.cern.ch/easyjet/easyjet/-/forks/new).
 Please remember to put your username in the Project URL.
 2. Clone the repository and set it as upstream:
 ``` git clone --recursive --origin upstream ssh://git@gitlab.cern.ch:7999/easyjet/easyjet.git ```